History of Hawaii: Kingdom of Hawaii

-House of Kamehameha
+Kamehameha I

-The House of Kamehameha (Hale O Kamehameha), or the Kamehameha dynasty, was the reigning Royal Family of the Kingdom of Hawaii, beginning with its founding by Kamehameha I in 1795 and ending with the deaths of Kamehameha V in 1872 and William Charles Lunalilo in 1874.
+The first king to unite the Hawaiian Islands was Kamehameha I, founder of the House of Kamehameha and the Kingdom of Hawaiʻi.

-The origins of the House of Kamehameha can be traced to half brothers, Kalaniʻōpuʻu and Keōua.
+His lineage can be traced to half brothers, Kalaniʻōpuʻu and Keōua.
 Kalaniʻōpuʻu's father was Kalaninuiʻīamamao while Keōua's father was Kalanikeʻeaumoku, both sons of Keaweʻīkekahialiʻiokamoku.
 They shared a common mother, Kamakaʻīmoku.
 Both brothers served Alapaʻinui, the ruling King of Hawaii Island.
-Hawaiian genealogy notes that Keōua may not have been Kamehameha's biological father, and that Kahekili II might have been his biological father.
-Regardless, Kamehameha I's descent from Keawe remains intact through his mother, Kekuʻiapoiwa II, a granddaughter of Keawe.
-Keōua acknowledged him as his son and this relationship is recognized by official genealogies.
+Kamehameha I was born to Keōua and Kekuʻiapoiwa II, a granddaughter of Keaweʻīkehakialiʻiokamoku.
+Hawaiian genealogy leaves the possibility that Kahekili II might have actually been Kamehameha I's biological father.
+However, Keōua acknowledged him as his son and this relationship is recognized by official genealogies.

-The traditional mele chant of Keaka, wife of Alapainui, indicates that Kamehameha I was born in the month of ikuwā (winter) around November.
-Alapai gave the young Kamehameha to his wife Keaka and her sister Hākau to care for after the ruler discovered the boy had lived.
-Samuel Kamakau, wrote, "It was during the time of the warfare among the chiefs of [the island of] Hawaii which followed the death of Keawe, chief over the whole island (Ke-awe-i-kekahi-aliʻi-o-ka-moku) that Kamehameha I was born".
+The date of Kamehameha I's birth is uncertain.
+The traditional ole chant of Keaka, wife of Alapaʻinui, indicates that Kamehameha I was born in ikuwā (winter) around November.
+Kamehameha was allegedly born during the passing of Halley's Comet.
+In Hawaiian culture a comet indicated an important birth.
+Samuel Kamakau, wrote, "It was during the time of the warfare among the chiefs of [the island of] Hawaii which followed the death of Keawe, chief over the whole island, that Kamehameha I was born".
 However, his general dating was challenged.
 Abraham Fornander wrote, "when Kamehameha died in 1819 he was past eighty years old.
-His birth would thus fall between 1736 and 1740, probably nearer the former than the latter".
-William De Witt Alexander lists the birth date as 1736.
+His birth would thus fall between 1736 and 1740, probably nearer the former".
+William De Witt Alexander listed the birth year as 1736.
 He was first named Paiea but took the name Kamehameha, meaning "The very lonely one" or "The one set alone".

+Hawaiian prophecy said that this baby would one day unite the islands.
+Alapaʻi gave the young Kamehameha to his wife Keaka and her sister Hākau to care for.
 Kamehameha's uncle Kalaniʻōpuʻu raised him after Keōua's death.
-Kalaniʻōpuʻu ruled Hawaii as did his grandfather Keawe.
+Kalaniʻōpuʻu ruled Hawaii as had his grandfather Keawe.
 He had advisors and priests.
 When word reached the ruler that chiefs were planning to murder the boy, he told Kamehameha:

-After Kalaniʻōpuʻu's death, Kīwalaʻō took his father's place as first born and ruled the island while Kamehameha became the religious authority.
-Some chiefs supported Kamehameha and war soon broke out to overthrow Kīwalaʻō.
-After multiple battles the king was killed and envoys sent for the last two brothers to meet with Kamehameha.
-Keōua and Kaōleiokū arrived in separate canoes.
-Keōua came to shore first where a fight broke out and he and all aboard were killed.
-Before the same could happen to the second canoe, Kamehameha intervened.
-In 1793 Captain George Vancouver sailed from Britain and presented the Union Flag to Kamehameha, who was still in the process of uniting the islands into a single state; the Union Jack flew unofficially as the flag of Hawaii until 1816, including during a brief spell of British rule after Kamehameha ceded Hawaii to Vancouver in 1794.